 Planning to fly Southwest Airlines in the near future?
 You'll need to pay more attention to what you toss in your carry-on starting later this month.

-The carrier will roll out new rules beginning April 20 that limit passengers to one lithium battery-powered portable charger or power bank.
+The carrier rolled out new rules on April 20 that limit passengers to one lithium battery-powered portable charger or power bank.
 Those, also, will no longer be allowed to be stored in overhead bins.
 Rather, passengers will be required to store them under the seat in front of them or on their person.

 And if you're thinking about using the in-seat outlet to recharge that charger, forget it.
 That won't be allowed either when the new rules go into effect, according to an internal memo sent to Southwest employees and shared with Moneywise.